perryatdmg/bitcoin_rpc/README.md

 ## **NOTE**
 > To make sure that Visual Studio Code is using the same environment space as determined by 'source .venv/bin/activate' simply close the ide instance and restart it again inside a terminal:

-    git clone https://github.com/perryatdmg/python_essentials.git your_project
+    git clone https://github.com/perryatdmg/bitcoin_rpc.git your_project
     cd your_project
     python3 -m venv .venv
     source .venv/bin/activate
     code .

-## python_essentials with pytest
+## bitcoin_rpc with pytest
-> **python_essentials** can be used with the three most popular Python unit test case frameworks but this one is using pytest by default.
+> **bitcoin_rpc** can be used with the three most popular Python unit test case frameworks but this one is using pytest by default.
 Therefore, (once you have your environment setup) you should add pytest to your environment.
 Also for the purposes of this particular project the matplotlib and numpy are also used:

     pip install -U pytest matplotlib numpy